KMen1/UniversalDiscordBot/README.md

 if you have problems please contact me at: oli70963@gmail.com

- D.NET Version: 1.0.1
+ D.NET Version: 1.0.1 (Discord.NET Branch)

  DSharpPlus Version: Not created!
+(DSharpPlus Branch)

 # Created by KMen @2017